 We work hard to keep tuition increases to a minimum.
 Some adjustment is necessary to reflect the increased cost of operating an institution like ours.
-The additional resources help fulfill our mission of providing an exceptional educational experience.
+Further, the additional resources help fulfill our mission of providing an exceptional educational experience.

 What is the university doing to address affordability issues?

-The endowment at Washington University is primarily created through gifts, and only the earnings from the funds can be used to support the work of our faculty, our research and the education of our students.
-In most cases, the use of endowment funds is restricted for specific purposes designated by the original donor.
-As an example, a donor’s gift restricted to supporting medical research could not be repurposed to support undergraduate scholarships or vice versa.
-The value of the endowment as of June 30, 2021, was $13.7 billion.
+The endowment at Washington University is created through gifts and only the earnings from the funds can be used to support the work of our faculty, our research, and the education of our students.
+In many cases, the use of endowment funds is restricted by guidelines as to how they can be used.
+The value of the university’s endowment as of June 30, 2019, was $8.1 billion.

 Given the size of the university’s endowment, why are tuition dollars important?

-While the university and our students benefit greatly from the generosity of our donors and income from our endowment, tuition revenue remains one of the university’s largest unrestricted revenue streams.
-It is what allows us to attract the best and brightest students and faculty, maintain and add to the quality of our academic programs and facilities, and continue our rich tradition of excellence.
-To learn more about the endowment, how it works, where it comes from and how we use it to enhance the university’s mission, see Chancellor Martin’s three-part “Endowment 101” series on his blog.
+While the university and its students benefit greatly from the generosity of our donors and the income from our endowment, tuition revenue remains one of the university’s largest unrestricted revenue streams.
+It is what allows us to attract the best and brightest students and faculty, maintain the quality of our academic programs and facilities, and continue our rich tradition of excellence.

 How is the university reducing costs?

-We continually seek ways to work efficiently and ensure that resources are directed toward fulfilling our mission.
-Our efficiency initiatives have identified cost reductions across our campuses.
-We have achieved significant savings in procurement of goods and services as well as in the operation of our facilities.
-In fact, while the university’s physical campus has doubled in size since 1990, we use 3% less energy now.
+The university continually seeks ways to work efficiently and ensure that resources are directed toward fulfilling our mission.
+The university’s efficiency initiatives have identified cost reductions across our campuses.
+Significant savings have been achieved in procurement of goods and services as well as the operation of our facilities.
+In fact, while the university has doubled in size since 1990, we actually use 3% less energy now.
 Our commitment to efficiency is a top priority with a long-term focus.
-As of 2021, the university completed a total of 33 Leadership in Energy and Environmental Design (LEED)